Sergey0101010/InterviewQuestions/concurrency.md

 happening in some order enforced by the order with which the locks are acquired at runtime.
 We just can't know which one happens before the other a priori.

 There is no fixed ordering between the writes, because locks can't provide it.
-If programm's correctness depends on concrete order of thread executions, we say there is race condition, but there is no data race
+If program's correctness depends on concrete order of thread executions, we say there is race condition, but there is no data race